Germany moves towards ban on far-right NPD party

 Experts say that to ban a party it has to be proven that it has an actively belligerent, aggressive stance and aims to abolish democracy.

-The NPD last month filed a case with the court asking it to declare it constitutional, a move widely seen as an attempt to pre-empt any ban.
+The NPD last month filed a case with the court asking it to rule that it is constitutional, a move widely seen as an attempt to pre-empt any ban.
 Karlsruhe still has to rule on that.

 "Democracy and the rule of law are not one-way streets and the NPD is not unconstitutional but stands firmly with two feet on the Basic Law (constitution)," the NPD says on its website.